Cannabis in Oregon: Law enforcement

 In November 2007, a California appeals court ruled that "it is not the job of the local police to enforce the federal drug laws."
 The U.S. Supreme Court denied an appeal by the city of Garden Grove in December 2008, upholding the decision.
 The case began in June 2005 with a medical marijuana patient from Garden Grove being pulled over by city police and cited for possession of marijuana, despite his immediate display of proper medical marijuana documentation.
 The charge against him was later dismissed, but the city refused to return his confiscated eight grams of marijuana, even after being instructed by Orange County Superior Court.
 The Supreme Court ruling affects 13 U.S. states with medical marijuana laws.

 Police departments throughout Oregon decline to press charges, or charges have been dropped for possessing and growing marijuana, even for convicted drug dealers.
 Salem police estimated they received 30 or 40 calls for marijuana activity in 2007 which were not pursued because the grow operations were legal, even one next to a high school.
 One grower, a previously convicted felon, was found with evidence of making hash oil, which is not protected, though a grand jury did not indict him.

 Thermal imaging searches

 After a federal agent from the Department of the Interior used a thermal imaging device to determine that Danny Lee Kyllo was using grow lamps to grow marijuana in his Florence, Oregon home, the Supreme Court of the United States determined that the use of a thermal imaging device from a public vantage point to monitor the radiation of heat from a person's home was a "search" within the meaning of the Fourth Amendment, and thus required a warrant.
 Because the police in this case did not have a warrant, the Court reversed Kyllo's conviction for growing marijuana.

+Interstate commerce

+Since May 2023, along the whole west coast of the United States (namely California, Oregon and Washington State) has implemented "interstate commerce" of cannabis and marijuana protection legislation.